georgi-stoykov/HardHat-Test-Project/README_Task.md

 [AC.4] A client cannot buy the same product more than one time.<br>
 [AC.5] Buyers should be able to return products if they are not satisfied.<br>

-[Optional.AC.1] Buyers should not be able to return products after a certain period in blocktime: 100 blocks.
+[Optional.AC.1] Buyers should not be able to return products after a certain period in blocktime: 100 blocks.<br>
-[Optional.AC.2] The clients should not be able to buy a product more times than the quantity in the store unless a product is returned or added by the administrator (owner)
+[Optional.AC.2] The clients should not be able to buy a product more times than the quantity in the store unless a product is returned or added by the administrator (owner)<br>
 [Optional.AC.2] Setup a GitHub repo with CI.
-The CI should be able to: Compile the contract Deploy the contract on a local hardhat node Execute the suite against a local node and verify that it gets full code coverage
+The CI should be able to: Compile the contract Deploy the contract on a local hardhat node Execute the suite against a local node and verify that it gets full code coverage<br>